Sushant7821/walmart-weekly-sales-prediction/README.md

 Forecasting models helped estimate sales trend + seasonality, useful for inventory management.

-📈 Models Implemented
+##📈 Models Implemented
 Model	Description	Evaluation
 ARIMA	Time series model for trend + noise	✅ RMSE calculated SARIMA	ARIMA with seasonality	✅ Good for holiday effect Prophet	Business-friendly time series forecasting	✅ Robust to missing data

-📦 Output
+##📦 Output
 ✅ Sales forecast for the next 12 weeks for Store 1

 ✅ Model comparison using RMSE

 ✅ Visualizations of trend, seasonality, and forecasts

-📝 Conclusion
+##📝 Conclusion
-This project demonstrates the use of time series forecasting for solving real business problems in retail.
+- This project demonstrates the use of time series forecasting for solving real business problems in retail.
 It shows how data-driven insights from external variables can be used to improve planning and decision-making in large-scale operations.

+---

+## 🔗 To Do (Optional Enhancements)
+- [ ] Streamlit deployment for interactive dashboard
+- [ ] Add cross-validation
+- [ ] Expand to all 45 stores